 Dear Miri,

 You describe a particularly aggressive form of migraine.
-Their treatment is very sophisticated and corresponds to the severity of the attacks.
-Your acute medication is already tailored to the severity of the attacks.
-The duration of the effect when medication is administered via an infusion corresponds approximately to the idiological duration of action of the active ingredients, so optimization of this therapy is only possible through repeated administration of the medication.
-With appropriately sophisticated attack therapy, it is therefore important to further optimize preventative treatment.
-This can then mean that the acute medical treatment responds better, the migraine attacks are not as aggressive and can therefore be stopped more easily.
-It must be considered what options can be used in addition to the botulinum toxin that has already been carried out.
-You also need so-called replacement medication in case the acute medication does not initially work.
-Typically, repeated administration of a triptan, for example, no longer works.
-Possibilities for replacement medication include Novaminsulfone or Diclofenac.
+Your treatment is highly sophisticated and tailored to the severity of your attacks.
+Your acute medication is already adjusted to the severity of your attacks.
+The duration of action when medication is administered via infusion roughly corresponds to the idiological duration of action of the active ingredients; therefore, optimizing this therapy is only possible through repeated administration of the medication.
+With such a sophisticated attack therapy, it is therefore important to further optimize preventive treatment.
+This can then lead to a better response to acute medication, less aggressive migraine attacks, and thus easier to manage.
+It is necessary to consider which options can be used in addition to the botulinum toxin injections already administered.
+Furthermore, you will need a backup medication in case the acute medication is not initially effective.
+Typically, repeated administration of, for example, a triptan will then no longer be effective.
+Options for a backup medication include, for example, metamizole or diclofenac.

 Kind regards